Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

 - `changelog` is the HTML displayed in the changelog tab.

 - `doNotCallTheseFunctionsEveryTick` is very important, if you are adding non-standard functions.
 TMT calls every function anywhere in "layers" every tick to store the result, unless specifically told not to.
 Functions that have are used to do an action need to be identified.
 "Official" functions (those in the documentation) are all fine, but if you make any new ones, add their names to this array.
+(This feature is optional.)

 ```js
 // The ones here are examples.
 All official functions are already taken care of.